alejoalvarez/java/Java Core/Generics.md

 }
 ```

+## What is Wildcard in Java?

+Wildcards in Java are basically the question marks which we use in generic programming, it basically represents the unknown type.
+We use Java Wildcard  widely in situations such as in a type of parameter, local variable, or field and also as a return type.

+Unlike arrays, different instantiations of a generic type are not compatible with each other, not even explicitly.
+We can remove this incompatibility by using wildcard ‘?’ as an actual type parameter.

 ## Generics <?> (Generics wildcard or comodin card)

 It allows executing the generics without specifying the data type, that is, this data will be specified in runtime (runtime)

+There are 3 types of wildcards in Java:
+- Upper bounded wildcards
+- Lower Bounded Wildcards
+- Unbounded Wildcards

 ### Wildcard unbounded (use extends)